-- Network Integration Service Network Integration Service ARRs are designated along paths from specific generation resource(s) to the customer's aggregated load.
+- Network Integration Service Network Integration Service ARRs are designated along paths from specific generation resource(s) to the customer's aggregated load, or other sources and sinks as defined in each stage of the ARR Allocation.
 The Network Service Customer has the option to request ARRs for all or any portion of an active historic generation resource or Qualified Replacement Resource (QRR).
 A Network Service Customer's total ARR designation to a zone cannot exceed the customer's total network load in that zone.
 Network Service Customers make ARR requests through FTR Center. - Firm Point-to-Point Service PJM allocates ARRs to Firm Point-to-Point Service customers for approved service requests, subject to passing the Simultaneous Feasibility Test.
 The point of receipt is either a generation resource within the PJM RTO or the interconnection point with the sending Control Area.
 The point of delivery is the set of load buses designated in OASIS or the point of interconnection with the receiving Control Area.
 The duration of the ARR is the same as for the associated Transmission Service Request (TSR).
 The Point-to-Point Customer has the option to request ARRs consistent with the transmission reservation.